NEAT: Neighborhood-Guided, Efficient, Autoregressive Set Transformer for 3D Molecular Generation: Implementation details

+\paragraph{Atom type sampling strategies} We tested three strategies for sampling the next atom type during inference.
+Greedy sampling selects the atom type with the highest predicted probability, multinomial sampling draws samples from the predicted atom type distribution, and hybrid sampling greedily select the atom type with the highest probability if it is a hydrogen or the stop token, and otherwise samples from the multinomial distribution.
+We found that this strategy yields the best results, improving both validity and uniqueness.
+The impact of different sampling strategies is quantified in Appendix~\ref{subsec:scaling_and_ablations}.
+We also investigated the impact of temperature scaling (Appendix~\ref{subsec:temperature_impact}).

-\paragraph{Sampling from the flow model} We found Euler integration with $N=60$ equidistant time steps to be best for integration of the flow ODE for the model trained on QM9 data.
+\paragraph{Integration scheme for continuous coordinates} We found Euler integration with $N=60$ equidistant time steps to be best for integration of the flow ODE for the model trained on QM9 data.
 We also tried a Runge-Kutta-4 and an adaptive time step Dormand-Prince integrator, but could not find improved performance.
 For the model trained on GEOM, best results could be obtained by using the Euler-Maruyama integrator, which is described in the following.
 Sampling from a flow-based generative model can be performed by integrating the ODE $\,\mathrm{d}\mathbf{x}_t = \mathbf{v}_\theta(\mathbf{x}_t, t)\,\mathrm{d}t$.
-Beyond deterministic sampling, the velocity field can be used to simulate the following reverse-time stochastic differential equation (SDE) \cite{ma2024sit}, thereby yielding a stochastic generative model:
+Beyond deterministic sampling, the velocity field can be used to simulate the following reverse-time stochastic differential equation (SDE) \citep{ma2024sit}, thereby yielding a stochastic generative model:

 where $\mathbf{\bar{W}}_t$ is a reverse-time Wiener process, $w_t$ is the diffusion coefficient, and $\mathbf{s}_\theta(\mathbf{x}_t, t)=\nabla \log p_t(\mathbf{x}_t)$ is the Stein score function.
 We employ the same Euler-Maruyama integrator as described in \citet{wang2025simplefold}.
 The score $\mathbf{s}_\theta(\mathbf{x}_t,t) = \frac{t \mathbf{v}_\theta(\mathbf{x}_t, t) - \mathbf{x}_t}{1-t}$ can be derived from the velocity and the diffusion coefficient is calculated as $w(t)=\frac{2(1-t)}{t+\eta}$, where $\eta=10^{-3}$ for numerical stability.
 In all of our experiments we use $\tau=0.3$, $N=60$ integration steps, and equidistant time step spacing.